hot-meal/javascript-best-practices/README.md

 ### Do Not Repeat Yourself (DRY)

-Duplicate code is bad because it creates more than one place to change something if you need to update some logic.
+Duplicate code creates more than one place to change something if you need to update some logic.

 **Bad:**